STEVE INSKEEP, Host:

 VARNEY: Getting tested is critical, public health officials say, because many people who are chronically infected feel no symptoms.
 If caught early enough, the virus can be suppressed with medication.
 But if left untreated, about one in four will develop liver cancer, which is often fatal.

-Dr. SAMUEL SO (Director, Asian Liver Center, Stanford University): This is a disease which, unlike HIV, we have all the solutions.
+SAMUEL SO: This is a disease which, unlike HIV, we have all the solutions.

 VARNEY: Dr. Samuel So directs the Asian Liver Center at Stanford University.
 He says state and federal health officials need to bring more money and attention to the disease.